The Safest and Most Dangerous Places in Arlington County, VA: Crime Maps and Statistics

 Is Arlington County, VA Safe?

-The B- grade indicates that the rate of crime is slightly lower than that of the average US county.
-Arlington County ranks in the 59th percentile for safety, meaning it is safer than 59% of counties but less safe than 41%.
-This analysis applies only to Arlington County's official city boundaries.
+The B- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Arlington County's combined rate is slightly lower than the norm.
+Arlington County sits in the 59th percentile, ahead of 59% of counties and behind 41%.
+The grade covers only Arlington County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in Arlington County is 27.36 per 1,000 residents in the typical year.
-Arlington County Residents generally consider the northwest part of the county to be the safest.
-Your chance of being a victim of crime in Arlington County varies by area - ranging from 1 in 26 in the southeast areas to 1 in 59 in the northwest.
+The overall crime rate in Arlington County is 27.36 per 1,000 residents in a typical year.
+Residents generally consider the northwest part of the county the safest.
+Your chance of being a victim ranges from 1 in 26 in the southeast areas to 1 in 59 in the northwest.

-When looking at total crime counts (rather than per capita rates), the southeast parts of Arlington County, VA see the most incidents - about 2,120 per year.
-In contrast, the southwest part of the county has the fewest, with approximately 156 crimes annually.
+Counting total incidents instead of per-capita rates, the southeast parts of Arlington County, VA report the most crime, about 2,120 cases per year.
+The southwest part reports the fewest, around 156 per year.

 The Cost of Crime™ in Arlington County, VA

-The total projected cost of crime in Arlington County for 2025 is $96,177,556.
-This translates to approximately $401 per resident and $887 per household.
-On average, crime-related costs account for 0.5% of the median household income in Arlington County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Arlington County for 2025 is $96,177,556, about $401 per resident and $887 per household.
+That equals 0.5% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 56.0%